-Jennifer Fox is an internationally acclaimed director, producer, camera-woman and educator.
-Her first film, BEIRUT: THE LAST HOME MOVIE was broadcast in twenty countries, released theatrically in nine, and won seven international awards, including Best Documentary Film and Best Cinematography at the 1988 Sundance Film Festival and Best Documentary at the 1988 Cinema Du Reel Festival, Paris.
+Jennifer Fox is an internationally acclaimed director, producer, and camera-woman.
+Her first film, BEIRUT: THE LAST HOME MOVIE, premiered at the Berlin Film Festival (1988) and Sundance Film Festival (1988), was broadcast in twenty countries, released theatrically in nine, and won seven international awards, including the Grand Prize for Best Documentary Film and Best Cinematography at the Sundance Film Festival and Le Premiere Prix for Best Documentary at the Cinema Du Reel Festival, Paris (1988).

-Jennifer has Executive Produced many award-winning films including: LOVE & DIANE; ON THE ROPES; DOUBLE EXPOSURE; COWBOYS, LAWYERS AND INDIANS; ABSOLUTELY SAFE?; the ten part television series, PROJECT TEN: REAL STORIES FROM A FREE SOUTH AFRICA, and the new fiction feature film, UPSTATE.
-She has consulted on numerous documentaries, including the Sundance Grand Prize winner, SOUTHERN COMFORT and the Slamdance Grand Prize winner, STONE READER.
+Fox has Executive Produced many award-winning documentary films including: LOVE & DIANE; ON THE ROPES; DOUBLE EXPOSURE; COWBOYS, LAWYERS AND INDIANS; ABSOLUTELY SAFE?; and the ten part television series for South African Broadcasting, PROJECT TEN: REAL STORIES FROM A FREE SOUTH AFRICA.
+She has Executive Produced the fiction feature films, UPSTATE and CAT SCRATCH FEVER and is currently Exec Producing the feature DADDY DON’T GO.
+She has consulted on numerous other films, including the Sundance Grand Prize winner, SOUTHERN COMFORT and the Slamdance Grand Prize winner, STONE READER.